 The Local Government Area is relatively small at only 15.14km2 or 1514ha.
-The boundary is 37.68km long, of which 32.94km runs alongside a water boundary such as the lagoon, the harbour or the ocean.
+The boundary is 37.68km long, of which 32.94km runs alongside a water boundary such as Manly lagoon, Sydney harbour or the ocean.
 No part of Manly is more than 1km from either the harbour or the ocean.